relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/07 - RESTful API Requests and Responses/main.md

 &nbsp;

 GET is the most common HTTP request method.
 A client can use the GET request method to request (or "get") a resource from an HTTP server.
-GET requests, which have special qualities, fetch information, and that's it; they have no side effects, make no modifications ot the system, create nothing, and destroy nothing.
+GET requests, which have special qualities, fetch information, and that's it; they have no side effects, make no modifications to the system, create nothing, and destroy nothing.
 GET requests should, in other words, be safe and idempotent.
 (Idempotent means that no matter how many times you perform an action, the state of the system you're dealing with remains the same.)

 &nbsp;